 Bright Indirect Light

-Some Bright Indirect Light plants we love include: Monstera, Rubber Tree, Fiddle Leaf Fig Tree
+Some Bright Indirect Light plants we love to include: Monstera, Rubber Tree, Fiddle Leaf Fig Tree

-Some Medium Light plants we love include: Fern, Alocasia, Calathea
+Some Medium Light plants we love to include: Fern, Alocasia, Calathea

-Some Indirect Light plants we love include: Snake Plant, Pothos, ZZ Plant
+Some Indirect Light plants we love to include: Snake Plant, Pothos, ZZ Plant

 Another key thing to keep in mind: as the seasons change, so will the amount of sunlight entering your home.
 Be sure to check in on your plants, especially during the winter, you may have to move them around a bit throughout the year to make sure they’re still getting enough sunshine.
 Also, rotating your plants once a week will ensure even growth and prevent one side of the plant from getting too much light.